Artemind History, Family Crest & Coats of Arms

 Early History of the Artemind family

-Another 95 words (7 lines of text) covering the years 1563 and 1575 are included under the topic Early Artemind History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Artemind research.
+Another 47 words (3 lines of text) covering the years 1563, 1575 and 1772 are included under the topic Early Artemind History in all our PDF Extended History products and printed products wherever possible.

 Artemind Spelling Variations